Nova Scotia Fun Facts

 The official flower of Nova Scotia is the trailing arbutus or mayflower (Epigaea repens L).

-Plenty of famous folks hail from Nova Scotia including Mega Award Winning Recording Artist Anne Murray, Hockey phenom Sidney Crosby, Oscar nominated actress Ellen Page, and Country Music Legend Hank Snow to name a few.
+Plenty of famous folks hail from Nova Scotia including Mega Award Winning Recording Artist Anne Murray, Grammy Award Winning Sarah McLachlan, Hockey phenom Sidney Crosby, Oscar and BAFTA nominated actor Elliot Page, and Country Music Legend Hank Snow to name a few.